cloverdx/cloverdx-server-docker/README.md

 ## Schedules, Listeners, Data Services

-During the first startup, the container automatically imports configuration XML from ``${CLOVER_HOME_DIR}/conf/configuration.xml``.
+During the first startup, the container automatically imports configuration XML from ``${CLOVER_HOME_DIR}/conf/configuration_import.xml``.
 This way you can set up schedulers, event listeners and data services, for example.
+The file can be obtained by [exporting configuration](https://doc.cloverdx.com/latest/server/server-config-export.html) from an existing Server instance.
+You can edit the exported file and replace hard-coded values with placeholders, e.g. ``${env:VARIABLE_NAME}`` will be replaced with the value of ``VARIABLE_NAME`` environment variable during the import.

 This feature is enabled by default in the container, not in vanilla CloverDX Server.
 It can be enabled/disabled via the ``configuration.autoimport.file`` configuration property.